2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Expected Conversion Ratios for Email Marketing

 Email marketing remains a powerful tool for driving engagement, fostering leads, and ultimately converting customers.
-But with countless metrics and KPIs available, it can be overwhelming to know which ones deserve your attention.
+But with countless metrics and KPIs available, knowing which ones deserve your attention can be overwhelming.
 Let’s delve into the top 10 critical metrics you should be tracking, along with expected conversion ratios to help you gauge your campaign’s performance:

 2. Click-Through Rate (CTR): This shows the percentage of email recipients who click on any link within your email.
 B2B email marketing CTRs typically range between 2-5%, while B2C can reach 3-5%.
 Focus on compelling content and clear calls to action to boost your CTR.